XEP-xxxx: Payment Required

 Clients MUST NOT present a payment interface as the sole means of completing an action where an accessibility-equivalent alternative exists.
 Where a service also offers a CAPTCHA Forms (XEP-0158) [2] CAPTCHA challenge, the payment option and the CAPTCHA option SHOULD be presented with equal prominence.

-When rendering URI-based payment options as QR codes, clients SHOULD also present the underlying URI as selectable text so that users of screen readers or other assistive technologies can copy and use it directly.
+When rendering a payment option as a QR code, whether from the payment URI or from a <qr/> payload, clients SHOULD also present the underlying payment URI as selectable text so that users of screen readers or other assistive technologies can copy and use it directly.

 9. Internationalization Considerations